ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/RPalmerHW6/Robert_Homework.md

      1. Turn the dough 90 degrees.
      1. Repeat.
      1. If the dough is too sticky lightly flour your hands and re-flour the work surface.
-	 > [!Note]
-	 > Be sparing with the additional flour though, a slightly sticky dough is expected.
+     Be sparing with the additional flour though, a slightly sticky dough is expected.
+> [!TIP]
+> Did you know that alerts don't work when nested?
 1. The dough should be smooth and springy.
 If you poke it the indentation should gradually bounce back.
 ![smooth dough](RobertImages/dough2.jpg)
 1. Clean out the mixing bowl, place the dough inside, and cover it with a clean dish cloth or plastic wrap to rise until roughly doubled in volume.
 This will take about an hour to an hour and a half at 75°F.